Board elections

 Boards can also choose to have a an election cycle for parent representatives which allows some of its parent representatives to be elected at a mid-term election.
 This is 18 months after the triennial election.
 The remainder of parent representatives are elected at the triennial elections.

-For example, a board can have three of its five parent representatives elected at the triennial election, with the remaining two representatives elected at the mid-term elections.
+For example, a board can have 3 of its 5 parent representatives elected at the triennial election, with the remaining 2 representatives elected at the mid-term elections.

 By-elections